dcasro/snkrs-tracker/README.md

 Point to your virtualenv for the python executable to make sure it has the packages your need

 In my case
-  `~/virtualenvs/snkrsTracker/bin/python3.7 ./watcher.py --keywords="keyword1 keyword2 ..." --email-service="gmail" --email-user="joe" --email-pass="password"`
+  `~/virtualenvs/snkrsTracker/bin/python3.7 ./watcher.py --keywords keyword1 keyword2 ... --email bob@gmail.com --password secretpass --listserve joe@gmail.com bob@gmail.com`

 And just call that within your cron job and should email you if it finds match to your keywords